katymolloy/katymolloy/README.md

 ### 👋 Hi there,
-# I'm Katy, a full-stack developer in Ontario, Canada
+# I'm Katy

 ## :blue_heart: About Me
-I'm a passionate full-stack developer and a recent graduate of Fanshawe's Web Development and Internet Applications program. <br />
+I'm a culinary student and a graduate of Fanshawe's Web Development program.
+Currently coding for fun! <br />
 I have experience with React.js, Angular.ts, Node.js, and am always looking to learn new technologies to expand my knowledge.
-Right now I'm learning about web sockets and socket.io for my current project, a [real-time message application](https://github.com/katymolloy/chattrbox)!
 <br />
-When I'm not coding, I can be found running, cycling, or reading.
+When I'm not coding, I can be found cooking, running, or sewing.
 <br />
 <br />
 **Interested in hiring me?
 Please feel free to contact me at any of the links below!**